 In order to provide data warehousing and computing resources access for CCSG investigators for storing, managing, analyzing and sharing omics data and other types of data, the Resource contributes to the development of the underlying informatics infrastructure in close collaboration with the information technology (IT) department.
 The Resource personnel serve on the IT Advisory Board and make recommendations on key data management and computer system infrastructure.
 It is critical that they be involved in decisions to ensure that the right data in the correct format flows into the appropriate data repositories.

-Examples of these types of services include maintaining the high-performance computing facility required for various cancer genome sequencing applications, developing appropriate data repository products for querying and updating the annotated omics analysis results, implementing customized Laboratory Information Management Systems (LIMS) for project and sample tracking and management, and coordinating efforts with other Resources, including the Genomics Shared Resource, Data Bank and BioRepository, Pathology Research Network, and Clinical Data Network.
+Examples of these types of services include maintaining the high-performance computing facility required for various cancer genome sequencing applications, developing appropriate data repository products for querying and updating the annotated omics analysis results, implementing customized Laboratory Information Management Systems (LIMS) for project and sample tracking and management, and coordinating efforts with other Resources, including the Genomics Shared Resource, Data Bank and BioRepository, Pathology Research Network, and Biomedical Data Science Shared Resource.
 The primary focus for this coordination is centralized access and integration of omics, epidemiologic, biospecimen and clinical data using Enterprise GeneTegra-based solutions deployed by the IT department.

 Resource personnel collect and test available bioinformatics products in order to help investigators select the appropriate tools for their specific studies.
 Exemplary services include comparison of gene fusion detection algorithms for RNA-Seq data analysis and assessment of CNV-calling methods for whole-genome and/or whole-exome sequencing data.
 The evaluation results are summarized and reported to investigators for their consideration.